-A DSL will always be available during school hours for staff in the school to discuss any safeguarding concerns.
-Arrangements will made for appropriate cover for any out of hours/out of term activities.
+A DSL or DDSL will always be available during school hours for staff in the school to discuss any safeguarding concerns.
+This availability may include contact via telephone or other electronic means.
+Arrangements are made for appropriate cover for any out of hours/out of term activities.